barr-israel/barrcodes/content/posts/1brc_part1/index.md

 For now I'm leaving it as is for maximum performance.
 If anyone can figure out what causes this regression I would appreciate an explanation.

-## Final Single Threaded Results - 6.12 seconds
+## Final Results For Part 1 - 6.12 seconds

 In this very long post I have improved my solution for the one billion row challenge from over a minute to under 10 seconds, using a lot of different optimization methods.
 To end this part of the challenge, I will run the benchmark again, without the CPU locked to a stable 3.5GHz to get it even faster: